harbour/core/utils/hbmk2/doc/hbmk2.fr_FR.md

   - When multiple target type selection options \(\-hblib, \-hbdyn, etc\.\) are specified, the first one will be significant, the rest will be silently ignored\.
   - Libraries and object files built with/for CA\-Cl\*pper will not work with any supported platform/compiler\.
   - Defaults and feature support may vary by platform/compiler\.
-  - GNU Make or any C compiler specific make tool and MSYS \(on Windows\) are not needed to run hbmk2\.
+  - GNU Make ou tout outil make spécifique à un compilateur C et MSYS \(sous Windows\) ne sont pas nécessaires pour exécuter hbmk2\.
   - \. \(dot\) passed as first parameter will enter the interactive Harbour shell\.

   - \.hb, \.hrb or \.dbf file passed as first parameter will be run as Harbour script\.
 If the filename contains no path components, it will be searched in current working directory and in PATH\.
 If not extension is given, \.hb and \.hrb extensions are searched, in that order\. \.dbf file will be opened automatically in shared mode and interactive Harbour shell launched\.
 Non\-standard extensions will be autodetected for source and precompiled script types\.
 Note, for Harbour scripts, the codepage is set to UTF\-8 by default\.
 The default core header 'hb\.ch' is automatically \#included\.
 The default date format is the ISO standard: yyyy\-mm\-dd\.
 The default GT is 'gtcgi', unless full\-screen CUI calls are detected, when 'gtwin' \[\*\] is automatically selected \(except for INIT PROCEDUREs\)\.
-  - You can use key &lt;Alt\+V&gt; in interactive Harbour shell to paste text from the clipboard\.
+  - Vous pouvez utiliser &lt;Alt\+V&gt; clé dans un shell interactif Harbour pour coller du texte à partir du presse\-papiers\.
   - Values marked with \[\*\] may be host platform and/or configuration dependent\.
 This help was generated on 'win' host platform\.